-Are You Entitled to Punitive Damages for Your Injury Claim?
+Are You Entitled to Punitive Damages for Your Injury Claim in Jersey City, NJ?

 It’s bad enough to suffer injuries in an accident of any type.
 However, it’s even worse when you suspect the harm was deliberate.
 In the back of your mind, you want to see someone punished for hurting you.
 Is there such a remedy in civil court?
 Could you be entitled to punitive damages for your injury claim?